StrangeBeeCorp/docs/docs/thehive/administration/authentication/oauth2.md

     **Prefix of the authorization header**

-    Defines the type of token being passed in the authorization header, typically:
+    Defines the type of token to pass in the authorization header, typically:

     * Bearer (most common)
     * Basic (used for basic authentication)